vivienld/reactypo/README.md

 # Reactypo

-Reactypo is a react library that makes it easy to give your text a typewriter effect.
+Reactypo is a react library that makes it easy to animate text.

 ## Status